How Recognition at Work Changes in a Remote Setting

 When a customer calls a company that uses Cogito AI, the software’s algorithms can tell whether that customer is happy or not.
 If they’re not (and let’s be honest, people don’t call customer service because they’re happy), the Cogito platform surfaces real-time tips for representatives.
 Cogito’s clients like this system, because it increases call efficiency and customer satisfaction.

-But after a sudden shift to work-from-home set-ups during the coronavirus pandemic, Cogito CEO Josh Feast saw a bump in client feedback of a different sort.
+But after a sudden shift to remote set-ups during the coronavirus pandemic, Cogito CEO Josh Feast saw a bump in client feedback of a different sort.
 Cogito’s tools were helping representatives keep their calls short and satisfactory, per usual, but they were also helping supervisors know when to congratulate representatives for jobs well done, as AI models picked out snippets of particularly successful conversations.

 “It’s stopping people from feeling so lonely,” Feast said.
 “It can be really hard to know if you’re doing a good job sometimes, because 70 people are calling in and they’re all distressed.
 Normally, you would get that from your colleagues and your managers who are wandering around the floor with you, but at home, you don’t get that.”